THE EIGHTH ANNUAL HIGH SCHOOL

 TIMING (THIS PART WILL BE MODIFIED, IF NECESSARY)

 Time is essential.
 If you have finished a problem, please submit it as soon as possible, since the submission time will be recorded.
-Say, there are five problems that you could finish in 2 hours.
+Say, there are seven problems that you could finish in 2.5 hours.
 You waited for two hours to submit them simultaneousy.
-The total time that will be recorded will be equal to 5 X 2 hours = 10 hours.
+The total time that will be recorded will be equal to 7 X 2.5 hours = 17.5 hours.

 STANDINGS